COTC-Header-1600-x-800_crop 5_00000_crop

 Movies help us feel things we’ve pushed to the back of our minds.
 When we watch a film and are drawn to or repelled by a character, our unconscious minds are at work.

 We don’t always grasp what makes us (or others) “tick.”
-So we gravitate towards certain characters on the screen with fascination, horror, and/or understanding.
-Trying to find out more about ourselves and other people in our lives.
+So we gravitate toward certain characters on the screen with fascination, horror, or understanding; trying to discover more about ourselves and other people in our lives.
 We relate.
 See.
-Want to know more.
+We want to know more.

 Professional Writings & Characters On The Couch

-As a part of my development as a writer, I’ve had wonderful experiences with other writers in a writing group that includes poets, novelists, and essayists.
+In my development as a writer, I’ve had wonderful experiences with other writers over the years, in Holly Prado's writing group, which included poets, novelists, and essayists.
 And, in various professional affiliations with psychoanalytic thinkers, writers, and editors.

 I served as an Associate Member of the North American Editorial Board of the International Journal of Psychoanalysis (IJPA) from 1999-2000.
 My film essay on The Curious Case of Benjamin Button was published in the IJPA in 2010.